krsna336/3DHATS/README.md

-# 3D model for Helium triplet absorption transmission spectrum
+# 3D model for Helium triplet absorption transmission spectrum (3D HATS)

 This is my Master's thesis code I've written under the supervision of Dr. Antonija Oklopcic.